Key Takeaways

 1. Donor Landscape Analysis

-A donor landscape analysis examines:
+A donor landscape analysis examines four things:

 2. Revenue Architecture Design